soloveyg/Vaers-Scientific-Study/README.md

 I used the following technologies:
 - MS SQL as the database
 - Python for data manipulation and plotting the analyses
-    todo: List the required libraries that do not come out of the box

 ### Data source
 As the source of information, I used the VAERS database maintained by the CDC.